Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: A Discussion on Partial Identification

 Moreover, a different researcher may adopt an even weaker set of assumptions, which still partially identifies the target parameter.
 However, due to imposing even weaker assumptions, the identified set is wider.
 This extra length is intuitively connected with the additional model uncertainty, which is represented by weaker assumptions.

 Our approach allows for both types of researchers.
-The first researcher (Section \ref{Sidentification}) is not willing to assume that measurement error does not exist but is willing to impose restrictions on the sign of the true effect and on the sign of the correlation between the measurement error terms.
-The second researcher (Appendices \ref{AppFreeCov} and \ref{AppNoSign}) is not willing to make one of these assumptions and finds a wider identified set.
+The first researcher (Section \ref{Sidentification}) is not willing to assume that measurement error does not exist but is willing to impose restrictions on the sign of the true effect, on the correlation between the measurement error and the outcome shock, and on the sign of the correlation between the measurement error terms.
+The second researcher (Appendices \ref{AppNoSign}-\ref{AppFreeCov}) is not willing to make one of these assumptions and finds a wider identified set.

 Lastly, bounds in partial identification results are defined at the population level.
 Consequently, they do not take into account sample uncertainty, i.e., they do not consider that a finite sample is a random draw from a superpopulation.
 Similarly to the point-identification approach, the partial identification approach takes sample uncertainty into account when estimating the bounds of the identified set.
 It does so by estimating confidence intervals.